-Considered the Holy Grail of many a pitmaster, brisket is a really difficult cut of meat to cook correctly.
-To help you become a brisket pro, here are 12 brisket mistakes everyone should avoid.
+Considered the Holy Grail by many pitmasters, brisket is a really difficult cut of meat to cook correctly.
+To help teach you how to become a brisket pro, here are 12 brisket mistakes everyone should avoid.

 1. Cooking at the Wrong Temperature